mastercs999/fn-trading/README.md

 This code belongs to my master thesis located [here](thesis/Thesis.pdf).
 It's a coding part of this thesis.

 ## What does it do?
 This program grabs fundamental data from various sources.
 Cleans them, prepare them and then feeds neural network with them.
-Neural network creates prediction of stocks which are used for a trading system afterwards.
+Neural network creates predictions of stocks which are used for the trading system afterwards.

 ## Data sources
 * Stock prices